gbattra/OOP-Design-Patterns-in-Java/HW4/Encoders/rec/README.md

 return new PrefixCodeTree(nodes.get(0).getValue());
 ```
-Until there is only one node in the stack, we iterate over the stack popping off _N_ nodes,
+While there is more than one node in the stack, it iterates over the stack popping off _N_ nodes,
 where _N_ is the number of codes provided.
 For each node, its code is set as the code
-corresponding with the index used to get the node.
+corresponding to the index used to get the node.

 Each node that was popped from the stack is collected into a list which is used as the
 `children` of a new `PrefixCodeGroup` node.
 This group node is reinserted back into the stack,